GorbanVladimir/GuessButton/README.md

 # GuessButton
-Guess one of  the 3 buttons
+Guess one of  the 3 buttons or indicate a number of buttons then guess